Little World of Don Camillo

-The Little World of Don Camillo (Don Camillo; Le Petit Monde de don Camillo) is a 1952 Italian-French film directed by Julien Duvivier, starring Fernandel and Gino Cervi.
+The Little World of Don Camillo (Don Camillo; Le Petit Monde de don Camillo) is a 1952 French–Italian film directed by Julien Duvivier, starring Fernandel and Gino Cervi.
 It was the first film in the "Don Camillo" series, which made Fernandel an international star.
 The film was based on the novel Don Camillo by Italian author Giovannino Guareschi.
 It was followed in 1953 by The Return of Don Camillo, also directed by Duvivier.

 In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Synopsis

 The story starts in a small [albeit unnamed] town, simply known as "a small world", in the Po lowlands of northern Italy, in the early summer of 1946.
-The town's Communists (which in the Italian dopoguerra are considered to be the local section of an allegory of the PCI) led by Peppone has just won the majority of seats within the local council, an event which they exploit for propagandistic purposes – and with some non-vocal, but church bell-assisted protest by the outraged Don Camillo, the spiritual leader of the town's section of the Christian political party (likewise a probable allegory to the christian-democrat DC), when an unexpected event puts an instant stop to this arising conflict: Peppone has just added a new member, a son, to his family, and following a personal and pugilistic appeal by Peppone himself (as well as some admonishment from Christ) to a reluctant Don Camillo, the child is baptized in Camillo's church.
+The town's Communists (which in the Italian dopoguerra -the Italian post-war period- are represented as the local section of a party analogous to the PCI) led by Peppone has just won the majority of seats within the local council, an event which they exploit for propaganda purposes – and with some non-vocal, but church bell-assisted protest by the outraged Don Camillo, the spiritual leader of the town's section of the Christian political party (likewise probable analogous to the Christian-Democrat DC party) – when an unexpected event puts an instant stop to this arising conflict: Peppone has just added a new member, a son, to his family, and following a personal and pugilistic appeal by Peppone himself (as well as some admonishment from Christ) to a reluctant Don Camillo, the child is baptized in Camillo's church.
 Similar conflicts arising in the course of the story are settled between Don Camillo and Peppone in a similarly conflicting, but ultimately unified fashion, such as: